dustinpfister/blog_posts/_posts/threejs-mesh-copy.md

 layout: post
 categories: three.js
 id: 583
-updated: 2019-12-20 08:19:49
+updated: 2019-12-21 12:28:25
-version: 1.3
+version: 1.4
 ---

 The process of copying an object in javaScript can be tricky business, as such I have wrote a few posts on this when it comes to [cloning objects with lodash methods](/2017/10/02/lodash_clone/) as well as native javaScript by itself.
-However if I am making a [threejs](threejs) project and I want to copy a mesh object then I just need to use the [clone method of a mesh](https://threejs.org/docs/#api/en/objects/Mesh.clone) instance.
+However if I am making a threejs project and I want to copy a mesh object then I just need to use the [clone method of a mesh](https://threejs.org/docs/#api/en/objects/Mesh.clone) instance.

 So then this will be a quick post on the mesh clone method in threejs that can be used as a way to create copies of a mesh object in threejs.

 <!-- more -->

 ## 1 - Mesh copy basic example

+To copy a mesh in threejs all I need to do is just call the clone method of a mesh object instance, and what will be returned is a copy of that mesh.

 ```js
 // SCENE